Experience gives No. 7 Wisconsin plenty of confidence

 Wisconsin will benefit from having Potter in the lineup for an entire season.

 The Ohio State transfer wasn’t eligible to play for Wisconsin during the 2019-20 season until late December.
-He went on to average 10.3 points and 6.3 rebounds in 21 games.
+He went on to average over 10 points and six rebounds.
 He shot 54.2% overall and 46.9% from 3-point range in Big Ten competition.

 SENIORS AND FRESHMEN